-- · There is strong evidence that autonomy, relatedness, and competence are critical factors of youth development that lead to positive outcomes.
+- There is strong evidence that autonomy, relatedness and competence are critical factors of youth development that lead to positive outcomes.
 However, we do not know if these are the only critical factors. - Evidence-based programs and practices may not be effective across all activities or for all youth.
 There is not enough research to conclude which programs or practices work best for specific youth in different contexts.
-It is important for these practices to be adapted with those youth in mind. - Effective youth programs can lead to positive outcomes for youth and communities.
-However, it is less clear how these outcomes are related to health and well-being over the longterm.
+It is important for these practices to be adapted with those youth in mind.